JoeSpencer1/NN_indentation/README.md

 - To accurately integrate the L$`^2`$ error over quadratic meshes, modify the `framework/src/userobjects/SolutionUserObject.C` file in the MOOSE installation.
 For second-order meshes, MOOSE was recompiled with the variable orders on lines 314 and 335 of `SolutionUserObject.C` changed from `FIRST` to `SECOND`.

 ## Questions
-For help using this code, please see the issues section or open a new issue.
+For help using this code, please consult the issues section.